-- a. membership of the EMG is determined by virtue of employment in particular staff positions; - b. the Chair of the EMG is the CEO/President; - c. the Chair may request an alternate member attend a meeting if the normal member is unavailable; - d. the members of the EMG are obligated to preserve any commercial-in-confidence information; and - e. other staff members may be required to attend by invitation from time to time.
+- a. membership of the EMG is determined by virtue of employment in particular staff positions; - b. the Chair of the EMG is the President; - c. the Chair may request an alternate member attend a meeting if the normal member is unavailable; - d. the members of the EMG are obligated to preserve any commercial-in-confidence information; and - e. other staff members may be required to attend by invitation from time to time.

 The EMG meets at least six times a year.
-The CEO/President may convene a special meeting at any time with reasonable notice.
+The President may convene a special meeting at any time with reasonable notice.

-The Chair will appoint a secretary who is responsible for secretariat support.
-Papers will normally be available at least seven days in advance of a meeting.
-Draft minutes will normally be available within seven days of a given meeting.
-Unconfirmed minutes will be distributed to members thereafter for approval at the next meeting.
+The Chair appoints a secretary who is responsible for secretariat support.
+Papers are normally available at least seven days in advance of a meeting.
+Draft minutes are normally available within seven days of a given meeting.
+Unconfirmed minutes are distributed to members thereafter for approval at the next meeting.